fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 3. Whoever wishes to enter into a covenant with the Prophet will be allowed to do so, and whoever wishes to enter into a covenant with the Quraish will be allowed to do so.
 Whoever enters into any one of the parties will be considered part of that party.
 Likewise, any sort of aggression against them will be considered aggression against that party.
 4. Whoever flees to prophet Muhammad ﷺ   from Mecca without the permission of his guardians will be sent back to the Quraysh, but whoever comes to the Quraysh from the Muslims will not be sent back to the Muslims.

 The writer of the treaty was Ali Ibn Abi Talib.
-Dictating to Ali, the Prophet said: “Write, In the name of Allah, the Most Merciful, the Most Beneficent.”
-Suhayl, the Makkan envoy, at once raised objection, and said, “Do not write this.
-Instead, write, ‘In Thy name O Allah.'“ The Prophet complied with this demand.
+Dictating to Ali, the Prophet said: "Write, In the name of Allah, the Most Merciful, the Most Beneficent."
+Suhayl, the Makkan envoy, at once raised objection, and said, "Do not write this.
+Instead, write, ‘In Thy name O Allah.'"
+The Prophet complied with this demand.

-The Prophet next asked Ali to write: “This is a treaty of peace between Muhammad, the Messenger of God and the Quraysh...”
-Suhayl again objected, and said: “If we had acknowledged you a messenger of God, why would we be fighting against you?
-Therefore, do not write the words, ‘the Messenger of God,' and write only your own name and the name of your father.”
+The Prophet next asked Ali to write: "This is a treaty of peace between Muhammad, the Messenger of God and the Quraysh..."
+Suhayl again objected, and said: "If we had acknowledged you a messenger of God, why would we be fighting against you?
+Therefore, do not write the words, ‘the Messenger of God,' and write only your own name and the name of your father."

-The Prophet was agreeable to comply with this demand also but Ali had already written the words, “Muhammad, the Messenger of God,” and he refused to delete them.
-He said to his master: “This high rank has been bestowed upon you by Allah Himself, and I shall never delete the words ‘Messenger of Allah' with my hand.”
+The Prophet was agreeable to comply with this demand also but Ali had already written the words, "Muhammad, the Messenger of God," and he refused to delete them.
+He said to his master: "This high rank has been bestowed upon you by Allah Himself, and I shall never delete the words ‘Messenger of Allah' with my hand."
 Thereupon, the Prophet took the pen in his own hand, and deleted the words which were offensive to the idolaters.

 The Treaty of Hudaybiyya was signed on two copies, one for each party.